Meet Scrapbook Nails, The Retro Mani Trend That Will Be Everywhere in 2025

 What are scrapbook nails?

-A bit retro or even a tad kitschy depending on the exact colors and designs used, scrapbook nails resemble something your high-school self might have collaged for your notebook or binder.
-Think: Cute little doodles or pasted on typeface cut out from newspapers or magazines.
-There’s no rhyme or reason to crafting scrapbook nails—just vibes—which is a large part of their charm.
+A bit retro or even a tad kitschy depending on the exact colours and designs used, scrapbook nails resemble something your secondary school self might have collaged for your notebook or binder.
+Think cute little doodles or pasted on typeface cut out from newspapers or magazines.
+There’s no rhyme or reason to crafting scrapbook nails — just vibes, which is a large part of their charm.

-For my minimalists out there, let’s start with a classic French mani and add some light lettering to just the thumbnails—en Français, bien sûr!
+For my minimalists out there, let’s start with a classic French manicure and add some light lettering to just the thumbnails — en Français, bien sûr!
 (P.S.
-The words Park chose for this particular design translate to “right hand” and “left hand,” which is just about as cute as that little pom-pom ring she paired with the manicure.)
+The words Park chose for this particular design translate to “right hand” and “left hand”, which is just about as cute as that little pom-pom ring she paired with the manicure.)

+AdvertisementADVERTISEMENT

-If French tips are a little too simplistic for you, perhaps this mix and match design will be more to your liking.
-Incorporating a muted color palette of milky whites, black and gray, this is definitely a design that would be easy to match with pretty much anything in your wardrobe.
+If French tips are a little too simple for you, perhaps this mix and match design will be more to your liking.
+Incorporating a muted colour palette of milky whites, black and grey, this is definitely a design that would be easy to match with pretty much anything in your wardrobe.
 Also, the subtly studded stars on either pointer finger offer a nice counter to the free flowing letters.

-Prefer more colors?
+Prefer more colours?
 Here’s a doodle-filled delight to consider.
-The hand-drawn design incorporates both polish and colored pencils, which I’ve seen manicurists throughout Seoul use to sketch art directly onto your nails for better precision and to get that charming coloring book effect.
+The hand-drawn design incorporates both polish and coloured pencils, which I’ve seen manicurists throughout Seoul use to sketch art directly onto your nails for better precision and to get that charming colouring book effect.

-AdvertisementADVERTISEMENT

-For even more charm, here’s a smattering of designs drawn entirely with colored pencils.
-The soft, almost watercolor-like art is anchored by super fine lines and detailed shading throughout.
+For even more charm, here’s a smattering of designs drawn entirely with coloured pencils.
+The soft, almost watercolour-like art is anchored by super fine lines and detailed shading throughout.

 Presenting: the “art” in nail art.
 Notice how the manicurist layers tonal shades and textures to create that scrapbook paper effect before adding the birthday design on top.
-Speaking of birthdays, a masterful mani like this would make an excellent gift to yourself, just saying.
+Speaking of birthdays, a masterful manicure like this would make an excellent gift to yourself — just saying.

 Is it even a scrapbook if you don’t have at least one guest appearance from a Sanrio character in it somewhere?
 This design features both Hello Kitty and My Melody aka the dynamic duo that decorated many a Trapper Keeper throughout the early 2000s.